hackclub/hackclub/workshops/backjack/README.md

      }
 ```
-we will then declare a function inside the **Declaration section** that will check if the player choose 1 for Hit, 2 for Bust and 3 for stay called  ` check_Hit_Bust_Stay() ` function :
+we will then declare a function inside the **Declaration section** that will check if the player chooses 1 for Hit, 2 for Bust, and 3 for stay called  ` check_Hit_Bust_Stay() ` function :
 ```C++
 /* Declaration section: This will be used to Declare variables and Function */